DataDog/integrations-core/docs/dev/new_check_howto.md

     aggregator.assert_service_check('my_check.all_good', MyCheck.CRITICAL)
 ```

-Again, we could run all the tests but let's run only the integration tests for faster iterations:
+Run only the integration tests for faster iterations:

 ```
 tox -e integrations
 ```

-Our check is almost done, let's add the final touches.
+The check is almost done.
+Let's add the final touches.

 ## Final touches

-### Fill the README
+### Populate the README

-The `README.md` file as provided by our cookiecutter template has already the right format, just fill  out the relevant sections, in particular you're supposed to write something in place of the `[...]` strings you'll find in the file.
+The `README.md` file provided by our cookiecutter template already has the correct format.
+You must fill out the relevant sections - look for the ellipses `[...]`.

 ### Add images and logos

-This is the expected directory structure for images and logos:
+The directory structure for images and logos:

     my_check/
     ├── images